MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/groups-discover-groups.md

 ms.collection: M365-identity-device-management
 ---

-# Bring privileged access groupss (preview) into Privileged Identity Management
+# Manage privileged access groupss (preview) inPrivileged Identity Management

 In Azure Active Directory (Azure AD), you can assign Azure AD built-in roles to cloud groups to simplify how you manage role assignments.
 To protect Azure AD roles and to secure access, you can now use Privileged Identity Management (PIM) to manage just-in-time access for members or owners of these groups.
 To manage an Azure AD role-assignable group as a privileged access group in Privileged Identity Management, you must bring it under management in PIM.